mholicka/ProjectShowcase/README.md

 ## Route Optimizations

-- project done with members of the University of Waterloo Geospatial Club
+- Project done with members of the University of Waterloo Geospatial Club
 - Proved that with route optimizations, time and distance can be reduced by 55% on average in an area of Waterloo.
 - Presented at the 2016 IALEP conferenece.